usnistgov/openfoamEmbedded3DP/README.md

     - *paraview_screenshots.py*
         Functions for generating images of filaments from vtk files.

-    - *sim_metrics.py* (no longer compatible)
-        Functions for measuring cross-sections in paraview.

 - **py/**
     python tools for generating and analyzing OpenFOAM files.
 These are written for python3.